 I knew early on that I would be travelling an artist’s path in life.

-A special piece of jewelry can tell a story, hold our memories, connect us to our deep beliefs, or feel like a talisman that offers protection or strength.
+Everything I work with comes from the earth.
+Beautiful pearls and semi-precious stones, crystals and fossils, the stones speak to me and that is where my inspiration comes from.
+A special piece of jewelry can tell a story, hold our memories, connect us to our deepest beliefs and act as a healing talisman that offers protection and strength.